 Once you have your LLC name, you will need to ensure that it meets the state requirements.
 You can find these on the Secretary of State's website, and they are as follows:

-- It cannot contain misleading words, such as "corporation," "incorporated," or any other words which give the impression that it is a corporation.
+- It cannot contain misleading words, such as "corporation," "incorporated," or any other words that give the impression that it is a corporation.

-- You cannot use the word “bank,” “trust” or “insurance” in the business name.
+- You cannot use the words “bank,” "trust,” or “insurance” in the business name.

-- Additional paperwork and licenses are required if you include professional terms in the LLC’s names.
+- Additional paperwork and licenses are required if you include professional terms in the LLC’s name.

 You can also reserve your company name by filing a reservation form with the Ohio Secretary of State.
-You can file it online at a $39 filing fee.
+You can file it online for a $39 filing fee.

 Read More: Looking Up an LLC in Ohio